DavidSevic/gpu-nbody-simulation/project_readme.md

 Initialization values:

-- To initialize values on CPU, uncomment the line: 1015
+- To initialize values on CPU and store them into files, uncomment the line: 1065
-- To initialize values on GPU, uncomment the line: 1016
+- To initialize values on GPU, uncomment the line: 1066
-- To load values from a file, uncomment the lines: 1019,1020
+- To load values from a file, uncomment the lines: 1069, 1070

 Execution:

-- To compile, create the executable and run it: nvcc main_approach_2.cu -o main && ./main
+- To compile, create the executable and run it: nvcc project.cu -o project && ./project

 - To visualize bodies in the quadtree for init or final simulation step: python plot_quadtree.py quadtree_init_gpu.txt

+- To run multiple executions for the first scaling approach: bash first_scaling_script.sh

-- To run multiple executions with different number of threads: bash measure_times.sh
+- To run multiple executions for the second scaling approach: bash second_scaling_script.sh

-- To plot visualizations of Speedup and Efficiency for the multiple executions run: python plot_times.py results_nb_40_000_ns_10_new.txt
+- To plot visualizations of Speedup and Efficiency for the first scaling multiple executions run: python plot_first_scale.py first_scaling_results.txt

-    *** IMPORTANT:
-        - to visualize only optimized parallel computations uncomment the line: 48 of plot_times.py
-        - to visualize total computations uncomment the line: 49 of plot_times.py
+- To plot visualizations of Runtime for the second scaling multiple executions run: python plot_second_scale.py second_scaling_results.txt

 *** The bash and python scripts were created using help of AI tools, to save time, as this is not the focus of this project
+*** Scripts for multiple configuration on plots from the report are not here, as they require custom intput format